8 Reasons to Drive to Olympia, Washington

 This town knows how to wine and dine its visitors

-After all that walking around, you’ll probably be ready to eat (even if you did grab a snack at the Olympia Farmers Market).
+After all that walking around, you’ll probably be ready to eat (even if you already grabbed a snack at the Olympia Farmers Market).
 The options abound: for classic Pacific Northwestern fare, try Cascadia Grill; for French food, try La Petite Maison; for Turkish bites, try Mediterranean Breeze; for New American fare, try Iron Rabbit; for literal wining and dining, look no further than Swing Wine Bar, which is nestled in a house overlooking Capitol Lake.
 Oh, and if you’re up for a kayak trip after dinner, head to Tugboat Annie’s, the maritime-themed restaurant that also offers kayak rentals for the more adventurous among us.